2019 Accredited Online Fire Science Degree

 The field of fire science encompasses many aspects of fire management and emergency services.
 In conjunction with the completion of an online fire science degree program, graduates typically need on-the-job training and emergency medical certification before they are qualified to work as a firefighter.
 While many firefighters are able to find employment with just a high school diploma and work experience, those with an associate, bachelor’s, or master's degree in fire science may have greater opportunities for advancement.
-Prospective students can benefit from our list of the top online colleges offering bachelor’s degrees in fire science.
+Prospective students can benefit from our comprehensive list of schools offereing fire science degrees.
 Firefighters with significant professional experience may eventually have careers as fire inspectors, fire investigators, or fire chiefs, among others.

 Comprehensive List of Accredited Online Schools - Fire Science Degrees ( 10)